 f(x) = (x2 – 3) g(x) + 22

-By using the remainder theorem we obtaining the remainder without performing the above process
+By using the remainder theorem we obtain the remainder without performing the above process

-Note : Remainder theorem applicable only for divisor have linear polynomial with one variable
+Note: Remainder theorem is applicable only for divisors that have linear polynomials with one variable

 Consider zero of the polynomial of g(x) is – 4